 About Access Doc

-Access Doc offers FREE medical advice on your mobile or laptop devices for adults (age 18+).
+Access Doc offers FREE online video-chat, medical advice on your mobile or laptop devices for adults (age 18+).

 No appointment or referral needed.
 No subscription fee.
 No upfront cost.